DenisBuserski/email-sender/README.md

 # Email sender

-The simple service email-sender reads a text file(Log), depending on the user's command, processes the file content and sends an email for the select log.
+The simple service email-sender reads a text file(Log), depending on the user's command, processes the file content and sends an email for the specified log.

-The files are read from [FileReader](https://github.com/DenisBuserski/email-sender/blob/main/src/main/java/org/example/FileReader.java), from there depending on the log file, the logs are processеd following a custom criteria for the specific file.
+The files are read from [FileReader](https://github.com/DenisBuserski/email-sender/blob/main/src/main/java/org/example/FileReader.java), from there depending on the log file, the log is processеd following a specific criteria.
 After a file is processed, a custom message is prepared and sent to the recipient email.
-All the email configuration(sender, recipient, host and etc.) can be seen [here](https://github.com/DenisBuserski/email-sender/blob/main/src/main/java/org/example/email/EmailConfiguration.java)
+All the email configuration(sender, recipient, host and etc.) can be seen [here](https://github.com/DenisBuserski/email-sender/blob/main/src/main/java/org/example/email/EmailConfiguration.java).
+In my case I used Outlook, so if you want to configure a different email supplier, you have to change that.

+The service can be extended by adding more cases, for other different log files.
+For each one of them you would need to have the file path, how the log will be processed and what message needs to be prepared.